 - Host project: The project that contains the Shared VPC network.

 - Service project: The project that contains the Cloud Composer environment.

 - Enable the GKE API in your host and service projects.

-- Choose one of the following options to allocate and configure networking resources.
-For each option, you must name the secondary IP ranges composer-pods and composer-services.
+Choose one of the following options to allocate and configure networking resources.
+For each option, you must name the secondary IP ranges for pods and services.
+Either specify the secondary range names for your network or name the ranges composer-pods and composer-services (default).

 - Create a new network and subnetwork in the host project.

 - Create a new subnetwork in an existing network in the host project.